KhanhPham2411/PublicUserScripts/README.md

 ### As a Tampermonkey / UserScript: (Install Tampermonkey [here](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo))

-This script can be installed into Greasemonkey or other user script plugins by going here:
+This script can be installed into Tampermonkey or other user script plugins by going here:

 [FilterPageComment.user.js](https://github.com/KhanhPham2411/PublicUserScripts/raw/main/Facebook/FilterPageComment.user.js)